 Music WorX is one of the few accelerators worldwide that explicitly addresses start-ups and founders from the music industry.
-Every year, up to four young companies are financially supported in a compressed, three-month programme.
+Every year, up to four young companies are financially supported in a compressed, three-month program.
 The teams work intensively on the further development of their business idea with the support of experts and mentors from the Hamburg music industry.
 Music WorX is a publicly funded accelerator.
 Therefore, the founders do not sell any shares of their company to us.

 The Music WorX Accelerator is aimed at founders from all over Europe who want to set up their start-up in Hamburg.
 We are looking for founders with innovative business ideas from the following areas:

-- New services from the area of Directto-Fan (D2F)
+- New services from the area of Direct to-Fan (D2F)